What are birth medical negligence claims?

 - Additional costs of holidaying and engaging in recreational activities.

-Most of the above expenses are recoverable from the negligent medical practitioner.
-In addition, you or your injured child may be entitled to recover compensation for:
+Most of these expenses are recoverable from the negligent medical practitioner.
+In addition, you or your injured child may be entitled to birth negligence compensation for:

 - Pain and suffering, which is known as non-economic loss.